I’ve had an inquiry into bottle palm tree care.

 I’ll do my best to fill you in on the care of this tree based on my own experience and some additional research.
 Follow the instructions, provide the growing conditions they need and your tree will thrive!

 First I need to clarify that there are a couple of different kinds that may go by the common name of "bottle palms", so the care for each one will vary slightly.

-These guidelines will apply to whether your tree is planted in a pot (indoors or out) and in soil in the garden.
+These bottle palm tree care guidelines will apply whether yours is planted in a pot (indoors or out) and in soil in the garden.

 They do make great potted palms because of their slow growth, small root ball, easy care and overall appealing appearance.